 My oldest daughter’s first language was Pennsylvania Dutch because I thought it was weird to talk to babies in English.
 But my husband and I never spoke Dutch to each other, and my daughter’s friends didn’t speak Dutch.
-So slowly over time, she started answering me in English, and sadly we lost the Pennsylvania Dutch.
-It just happened without me really thinking about it.
+So slowly over time, she started answering me in English.
+And sadly, we lost the Pennsylvania Dutch.
+It just happened without me thinking about it.
 When you’re not around people that speak the language, you lose it.

 And the saying, “If you don’t use it, you lose it”, is definitely true.
-I have not really been speaking Pennsylvania Dutch very much for the last twenty years, so I am pretty rusty at it.
-I can understand it all perfectly, but when I try to speak it, I stumble around trying to find the right words.
+I have not been speaking Pennsylvania Dutch very much for the last twenty years, so I am pretty rusty at it.
+I can understand it all perfectly.
+But when I try to speak it, I stumble around trying to find the right words.

 PA Dutch versus German